JustinHu1988/My-notes/The-C-Programming-Language.md

 ### 2.7 Type Conversions

-When an operator has operands of different types, they are converted to a common type according to a small number of rules.
+When an operator has operands of different types, they are converted to a common type according to a small number of rules:

-- In general, the only automatic conversions are those that convert a "narrower" operand into a "wider" one with out losing information, such as converting an integer to floating point in an expression like `f + i`.
+- In general, the only automatic conversions are those that *convert a "narrower" operand into a "wider" one with out losing information*, such as converting an integer to floating point in an expression like `f + i`.

 - Expressions that don't make sense, like using a `float` as a subscript, are disallowed.